On This Page

 Speed

-Adjust how fast the animation runs:
+Adjust how fast the animation runs by selecting a speed multiplier:

 Use faster speeds for initial exploration, then slow down when you spot something interesting.

-Show Tail
+Show Tails

 When enabled, each dot leaves a trail showing its recent path.
 This makes it easier to: